 Kids’ Containers for Mother’s Day: Back by popular demand!
 Here’s a chance for the kids to come get their hands dirty and create something pretty for Mom or Grandma, right before Mother’s Day.
 We’ll give them some ideas, and then help them, as needed, to get something nice potted up.
 They can bring their own container, and we will have a good selection of inexpensive containers available here.
 Cookies and lemonade will follow.

 Saturday, May 19 at 10 am

 Arboretum Walk: The Hornbakers have been planting trees and shrubs on their 40 acres for over 30 years.
 Join Rich and Dave for a stroll around the grounds while they point out and discuss some of the highlights.
 Several varieties of Beech trees will be featured, along with many other unusual and standard plants, including conifers.
 Free workshop.

 Miniature Gardens: This is a hands-on workshop for all ages in which you will learn how to create and care for your very own miniature garden.
 Molly Hornbaker Blogg will provide information on how to get started and assist you along the way.
 You simply bring your creativity and ideas!
 Fee includes your container, soil, and plants.
 You pick out and purchase your choice of miniature accessories, at a special 20% discount for workshop participants.
 Reservations are required, so please call to reserve your spot.
 Fee: $35.
 You can also just observe this workshop at no cost.

-Our fifth annual Artisan Market.....an art market with over 30 artists, wine tasting, artisan cheese, local food trucks, ice cream, fresh-picked local produce, delicious baked goods, live music and more.
+Our sixth annual Artisan Market!
+Join us in our beautiful country setting for a day filled with 30+ fine artists, wine tasting, delicious home-baked items, live music, hands-on art for children, local lunch fare, ice cream, fresh-picked local produce, and more.
 September is a beautiful time to visit Hornbaker Gardens and the Artisan Market is sure to have something for everyone to enjoy.
-Free Admission
+Free Admission.